 Today, Ciudad Victoria is another hotspot for drug-related violence and holds strategic importance as a gateway city beyond the U.S. border.

-The Northeast Cartel actively conducts operations in this city, contributing to its volatile nature.
+Northeast Cartel actively conducts operations in this city, which contributes to its volatile nature.

 Fast forward to today, and Acapulco is known for its danger zones run by local cartel members, usually in town and at night clubs.
 And even though my family still visits Acapulco regularly, we all usually stay in the resort areas, which have their own security and are where you can feel secure.